 Setting the cutting machine to cut at the right depth will make weeding a lot easier.
 Make sure your dial is turned to the correct material setting.
 If you’re ever unsure, do a test cut to check if your settings are right for the specific type of vinyl you are using.

 It is all of those things listed above: it cuts well, weeds well, looks fantastic, and lasts the distance!
 You will save a lot of time during the weeding process with this vinyl thanks to its easy weeding properties and its pressure sensitive backing.
 See our post on Genuine Siser EasyWeed and where to buy it for more info.

 Cricut brand HTV is another high quality brand you can use for your transfer projects.
 It is available in a wide variety of colors and various types, including: metallic, glitter and brights.

-The label says ‘iron-on’, but Cricut HTV is fine for use in a heat press machine as well.
+The label says ‘iron-on’, but Cricut HTV is perfect for use in a heat press machine as well.

 Expressions vinyl is a great stockist of different brands of vinyl.
 Vinyl’s in their name, and vinyl is their game!
 You can be sure you are getting quality vinyl with top support from this company.